 Some outboard engines require a run-in period.
-The separate outboard owner's manuals included in the document pack should be consulted for detailed instructions on the operation and maintenance of the outboard fitted to the craft.
+The separate outboard owner's manuals included in the document pack should be consulted for detailed instructions on the operation and maintenance of the outboard fitted to the boat.

 Please refer to the outboard manual for specific run in details for the type of outboard fitted.
-For example, generally there is no run-in period for the Evinrude ETEC outboards, but there is a 10 hour run- in period for the Yamaha outboards.
+For example, there is a 10 hour run- in period for the Yamaha outboards.